-Fermi had used the opportunity at the Nobel Prize Award to leave Italy with his wife and two children, with the secret plan not to return but to take a position at Columbia University.
+Fermi had used the opportunity of the Nobel Prize Award to leave Italy with his wife and two children, concealing his plan not to return but to take a position at Columbia University.
 Within weeks after the Nobel Prize, Lise Meitner and Otto Frisch conceived and published the concept of nuclear fission.
 When the news reached Fermi at Columbia he naturally wanted to study fission as a physical phenomenon, but was persuaded by Leo Szilard that fission had the potential to lead to nuclear weapons and that it was important for Fermi to study this instead.
-His work on exponential piles of uranium (or uranium oxide) lumps in a graphite lattice led to the first self-sustaining nuclear reactor at the University of Chicago December 2, 1942.
-Los Alamos was founded in March 1943 in order to build bombs of the enriched uranium to come from Oak Ridge and the reactor-produced plutonium to come from Hanford, Washington.
-Fermi, with Wigner and others remaining at Chicago, was designing the 200 megawatt (thermal) production reactor at Hanford, on the basis of data from the 2-watt Chicago pile.
+His work on "exponential piles" of uranium (or uranium oxide) lumps in a graphite lattice led to the first self-sustaining nuclear reactor at the University of Chicago December 2, 1942.

+The Los Alamos Scientific Laboratory ("Site Y" of the Manhattan project) was founded in March 1943 in order to build bombs of the enriched uranium to come from Oak Ridge and the reactor-produced plutonium to come from Hanford, Washington.
+Fermi, with Eugene Wigner and others remaining at Chicago, was designing the 200 megawatt (thermal) production reactor at Hanford, on the basis of data from the 2-watt Chicago pile.
 When Fermi did go to Los Alamos in 1944, staying until December 1945, he was referred to as "The Pope," for the infallibility of his predictions and the accuracy of his estimates.
 Rather than answer a question directly, Fermi would often ask, "Have you considered the influence of X?"
 But, if pushed, he would give the answer and an estimate of the magnitude of the quantity involved.
 When I returned to LASL in May 1951, Edward Teller told me what had been going on at the Lab, particularly the Teller-Ulam invention of radiation implosion.
 He asked me to provide the design of an experiment that would be absolutely persuasive of the correctness of this principle.
-It seemed to me easier to achieve and much more persuasive to demonstrate this principle at full scale.
-After I had sketched the design of MIKE, published at LASL July 25, 1951, I still had a month or so that summer at the Lab, and so designed flyable versions of the liquid-deuterium thermonuclear weapon, which I learned much later were actually built and deployed, under the name, JUGHEAD.
+It seemed to me easier to achieve and most persuasive to demonstrate this principle at full scale.
+After I had sketched the design of MIKE, published at LASL July 25, 1951, I still had a month or so that summer at the Lab, and so designed flyable versions of the liquid-deuterium thermonuclear weapon, which I learned much later were actually built and deployed by early 1952, as yet untested, under the name, JUGHEAD.

 MIKE was tested November 1, 1952 with a yield of 11 megatons, almost 1000 times the yield of the Hiroshima bomb.
 As Teller later wrote, "Garwin's blueprint had been criticized by many people, including Hans Bethe.
 In the end the shot was fired almost precisely according to Garwin's design, and it worked as expected."
+The Los Alamos website5 now states, "Shortly after President Truman's directive to proceed with the hydrogen bomb program in January 1950, research began to bear fruit.
+Edward Teller and Stanislaw Ulam came up with a promising design, involving radiation implosion, which was translated by Richard Garwin into a working design."